 The CLV Model setup is available for customers with a Customer Data Platform in the Raptor Control Panel under the AI Models headline.

-Note: The model will typically be most powerful when utilized on your buy data, but it can be used on any of your data schemes e.g., visits, add to basket, downloads etc.
+Note: The model will typically be most powerful when utilized on your buy data, but it can be used on any of your data schemes e.g., visits, add to basket, downloads etc. In such cases, the Attributes listed below will have rather different meanings - for more details, see the Non-Monetary Calculations Guide.

 List of Customer Lifetime Value attributes